 - 2 tablespoons red curry paste

-Place a rack in the center of your oven and preheat the oven to 375 degrees F. Season the chicken with salt and black pepper.
+- Place a rack in the center of your oven and preheat the oven to 375°F. Season the chicken with salt and black pepper.

-In a large, ovenproof skillet, melt the coconut oil over medium-high heat.
+- Melt the coconut oil over medium-high heat in a large, ovenproof skillet.
 Add the chicken and sear on both sides until deeply golden brown.
 Transfer to a plate.

-Place the skillet in the oven and cook for 25 minutes, or until a thermometer inserted in the thickest portion of the chicken registers 165 degrees F and the juices run clear (my smaller breasts were done closer to the 15-minute mark).
-Top with cilantro.
-Serve with rice and fresh sourdough bread for mopping up the sauce if desired.
+- Place the skillet in the oven and bake for 25 minutes.
+The chicken will be fully cooked when a thermometer inserted in the thickest part of the chicken registers 165°F, and the juices run clear.
+(Note: Smaller chicken breasts may be done closer to the 15-minute mark.)

-- Store leftovers in the refrigerator for up to 4 days.
+- TO STORE: Leftovers may be kept in the refrigerator for up to 4 days.